pnp/PnP-PowerShell/Documentation/readme.md

 **[Get&#8209;PnPAppAuthAccessToken](Get-PnPAppAuthAccessToken.md)** |Returns the access token|All
 **[Get&#8209;PnPAuthenticationRealm](Get-PnPAuthenticationRealm.md)** |Returns the authentication realm|All
 **[Get&#8209;PnPAzureADManifestKeyCredentials](Get-PnPAzureADManifestKeyCredentials.md)** |Return the JSON Manifest snippet for Azure Apps|All
+**[Generate&#8209;PnPAzureCertificate](Generate-PnPAzureCertificate.md)** |Get PEM values for an existing certificate (.pfx), or generate a new 2048bit self-signed certificate and manifest for use when using CSOM via an app-only ADAL application.
+See https://github.com/SharePoint/PnP-PowerShell/tree/master/Samples/SharePoint.ConnectUsingAppPermissions for a sample on how to get started.
+KeyCredentials contains the ADAL app manifest sections.
+Certificate contains the PEM encoded certificate.
+PrivateKey contains the PEM encoded private key of the certificate.|All
 **[Get&#8209;PnPConnection](Get-PnPConnection.md)** |Returns the current context|All
 **[Get&#8209;PnPContext](Get-PnPContext.md)** |Returns the current context|All
 **[Set&#8209;PnPContext](Set-PnPContext.md)** |Set the ClientContext|All